fermofou/fermofou.github.io/_projects/decrypt.md

     </div>
 </div>
 <div class="caption">
     Here's an example of my final text solution.
+I implemented a manual substitution to allow the user to change letters one by one while seeing the output text.
 </div>

 You can also put regular text between your rows of images, even citations {% cite einstein1950meaning %}.